JakeWharton/jakewharton.com/_posts/2020-08-24-shrinking-a-kotlin-binary.md

 In addition to the entrypoint, obfuscation is disabled, and we retain the source file and line number attributes so that any exceptions which occur will still be understandable.

 Passing the fat `.jar` through R8 produces a new minified `.jar` which can then be made executable.
-The resulting binary is now 41680 bytes (\~41KiB), an 98% reduction in size.
+The resulting binary is now just 41680 bytes (\~41KiB), a 98% reduction in size.
 Nice!

 Since we are producing a binary and not a library, the `-allowaccessmodification` option will make optimizations like class merging and inlining more effective by allowing hidden members to be made public.
 Adding this produces a binary of 37630 bytes (\~37KiB).